Alludo: History

 On December 12, 2006, Corel completed its acquisitions of InterVideo and Ulead.
 The InterVideo acquisition was valued at around $196 million.
 In May 2008, CEO David Dobson announced that he was leaving the company to take a senior strategy role at Pitney Bowes.
 Dobson was replaced on May 8 by former Symantec executive Kris Hagerman.
 In November 2009, it was announced that Vector Capital would be purchasing the remaining shares of common stock in Corel Corporation.
 Upon completion, this made Corel once again privately owned.
 On January 29, 2010, the shareholders of Corel approved its previously announced stock consolidation, completing the transfer to Corel Holdings, L.P., a limited partnership controlled by an affiliate of Vector Capital.

 In January 2012, Corel acquired Roxio from Rovi Corporation for an undisclosed amount.
 Subsequently, on July 2, 2012, Corel announced its acquisition of Pinnacle Systems, a developer of consumer-oriented video editing products (such as the Pinnacle Studio series) owned by Avid.

 Having suffered layoffs in 2003 and 2008, Corel began a near yearly culture of restructuring beginning in 2010, when in the latter part of that year the company's finance department was restructured and moved to their Taipei office, resulting in significant layoffs at its Ottawa HQ.
 Restructuring in 2012 resulted in more layoffs.
-In December 2013, the company's restructuring resulted in the layoffs of the Taipei locations engineering and quality assurance team.
+In December 2013, the company's restructuring resulted in the layoffs of the Taipei location's engineering and quality assurance team.
 Corel's Taipei office was the core development centre of PaintShop Pro and VideoStudio, one of the company's most well-known photo- and video-editing bundles.
 The 2013 restructuring led to a partial handover of product development to outsourced companies, resulting in more rapid, low-cost development across its product lines.
 The company continued with layoffs in 2014 and once again at the beginning of 2015 with the change of the company's CEO to Patrick Nichols, previously the head of Corel's WinZip business unit.

 In August 2016, Corel announced the acquisition of the Mindjet MindManager business from Spigit.

 In June 2018, Corel announced the acquisition of Gravit GmbH.

 In December 2018, Corel announced the acquisition of Parallels.

-On July 3, 2019, Corel was acquired by KKR.
+On July 3, 2019, Corel was acquired by KKR for a reported $1 billion.

 In September 2020, Christa Quarles was named the CEO of the company.

 In 2021, Prashant Ketkar was named the Chief Technology and Product Officer of the company.

-In September 2022, Corel is rebranded to Alludo (wordplay on the phrase "All You Do").
+In September 2022, Corel was rebranded to Alludo (wordplay on the phrase "All You Do").